manumartinm/docker-image-sf/Readme.md

 ## Dokcer Image to run Screaming Frog

-With this docker image you can run screaming frog in lles than a minute
+With this docker image you can run screaming frog in less than a minute

 ## Create necesary configuration files